Aller au contenu principal

 A 2-3 minute video to set the scene.

-Before the phrases, I walk you through what the chapter is about, what really changes in France in that situation, and the traps to avoid.
-You don't tackle a phrase list in the dark, you know what they're for.
+Before the phrases, I walk you through what the chapter is about, what really changes in France in that kind of situation and the traps to look out for.
+You're not tackling a list of phrases blind - you know exactly what they're for.

 • 11 short videos I recorded myself (one per chapter)

-• Context you wouldn't get from reading phrases alone
+• Context you wouldn't get from reading the phrases alone

 Chapter quiz · translation and fill-blank